lglaves/arcade-game/README.md

 ## How to Run the Program
 * Download the zip file to your computer and unzip in any convenient location.
 * Open the Project Folder, and run index.html in your web browser of choice.
+* This game is only designed to be played on Desktop, Laptop, iPad Pro and iPad (no Mobile yet)

 ## Game Play
 * Move the playing character by pressing the arrow keys on your keyboard Up, Down, Left or Right.